-If your chicken breasts have tenderloins attached, remove them and reserve for another use.
-Place the chicken breasts between 2 sheets of plastic wrap and pound gently to an even thickness of 1/2-inch, then slice them on the bias into 1/2-inch wide strips.
+If your chicken breasts have tenderloins attached, remove and reserve them for another use.
+Place the chicken breasts between 2 sheets of plastic wrap and pound gently to an even thickness of 1/2 inch, then slice them on the bias into 1/2-inch wide strips.

 Combine the flour, 3/4 teaspoon of salt and a few grinds of black pepper in a 1-quart food storage bag and add the chicken strips.
 Shake the bag to coat the chicken with the flour mixture and set aside.

 Cook and drain the pasta according to package directions.
 Return it to the pan and drizzle with 1 to 2 tablespoons of olive oil.
 Toss and set aside.

 Add another tablespoon or two of olive oil to a large frying pan and place over medium-high heat.
 Add the butter and as soon as it begins to foam, add the chicken a few pieces at a time, shaking off the excess flour as you do.